-It would not be collected by the government nor would it be spent by government.
-Furthermore, the government would not be involved with collecting, distributing, or monitoring the payment of royalties.
+The government would not be involved with collecting, distributing, or monitoring the payment of royalties.
 To simplify the administrative process, a copyright collective society would oversee the payment of royalties.
+CARFAC and RAAV recommend Copyright Visual Arts (COVA-DAAV), the only copyright management organization working exclusively for visual artists.